by Howard Hills

 In the event the U.S. determines that the national interest would best be served by independence with or without a treaty off free association, but Puerto Rico refused to agree to terms offered, the U.S. could simply declare Puerto Rico independent and formally recognize it as such.
 That reportedly is what Australia did in the case of Papua New Guinea when its legislature balked on terms for transition to independence.

-Given the democratically expressed will of the people of Puerto Rico to retain U.S. citizenship and secure its blessings fully, statehood rather than independence is the predictable if not inevitable outcome for the territory.
+Given the democratically expressed will of the people of Puerto Rico to retain U.S. citizenship and secure its blessings fully, it is argued by pro-statehood leaders, statehood rather than independence is the predictable if not inevitable outcome for the territory.
 2012 and 2017 referendum results and petitions of the elected government bodies in the territory support that expectation.

 Howard Hills served as constitutional and international law legal advisor on territorial status affairs in the Executive Office of the President, National Security Council and U.S. Department of State